vrtmrz/obsidian-livesync/updates_old.md

     - WARNING: Since this version, the compatibilities with older Filesystem LiveSync have been lost.

 ## 0.20.0
-At 0.20.0, Self-hosted LiveSync has changed the binary file format and encrypting format, for efficient synchronisation.
+At 0.20.0, Self-Hosted LiveSync has changed the binary file format and encrypting format, for efficient synchronisation.
 The dialogue will be shown and asks us to decide whether to keep v1 or use v2.
 Once we have enabled v2, all subsequent edits will be saved in v2.
 Therefore, devices running 0.19 or below cannot understand this and they might say that decryption error.
 Please update all devices.
 Then we will have an impressive performance.